apache/camel/MIGRATION.md

 The class `XsltAggregationStrategy` has been moved from `org.apache.camel.builder.XsltAggregationStrategy` in the camel-core JAR to `org.apache.camel.component.xslt.XsltAggregationStrategy` and moved to the `camel-xslt` JAR.

+When using the option `groupedExchange` on the aggregator EIP then the output of the aggregation is now longer also stored in the exchange property `Exchange.GROUPED_EXCHANGE`.
+This behaviour was already deprecated from Camel 2.13 onwards.

 ### XML DSL Migration

 The XML DSL has been changed slightly.